 Finding the query

-To find the query FacetWP is using, browse to your facet listing, open your browser’s code inspector, go to the Console tab, and type in:
+To find the query FacetWP is using, browse to your facet listing, open your browser’s code inspector, go to the Console tab, and type:

 How to use custom JavaScript code?